 Here’s a paragraph, yes it’s a long one, from the Complete Walker IV by Colin Fletcher.
-I haven’t read my Fletcher for many months although it has a permanent spot on my nightstand.
-On a whim, I opened it up last night at this passage, which struck me as particularly poignant in the way that it conveys the memory of hiking and backpacking.
-While I like talking about gear and discussing technique on SectionHiker, it’s not why I hike.
+I haven’t read any Fletcher for several years now although his books have a permanent spot on my bookshelf.
+On a whim, I opened one up last night at this passage, which struck me as particularly poignant in the way that it conveys the memory of hiking and backpacking.